 During the initial phase of the pose, the posterior muscles, such as spinal extensors, glutes and hamstrings, contract to lift the legs.
 The shoulder muscles assist.

 During the later phase, the anterior muscles eccentrically contract and lengthen, guiding the body into the deep pose.

 The standard method of mastering this pose, is to build up the backs strength with low Locust Pose, while working on the anterior chain flexibility, using basic poses.
 This process takes a long time.

-Our approach is different, we take each muscle used in the Locust Scorpion and take it apart, using kinesiological stretching techniques.
+Our approach is different, we take each muscle used in the Locust Scorpion and take it apart, using Zaichik Stretching techniques.
 Than create space in each muscle, by using action vs action of the same muscle.

 - This greatly speeds up the flexibility development.